-Zimbabwe’s 2023 elections: How to judge candidates’ social protection promises - NewsDay Zimbabwe
+Zimbabwe’s 2023 elections: how to judge candidates’ social protection promises - NewsDay Zimbabwe

 I have researched social protection in Zimbabwe and beyond for the past decade.
 There are a few key social protection measures to consider.
 Among them are social insurance, such as pension, sickness, maternity and unemployment benefits.
 These depend on contributions from formal economy workers and their employers.

-The flagship social assistance programme gives households between US$20-US$50 bimonthly, depending on household size.
+The flagship social assistance programme gives households between US$20-50 bimonthly, depending on household size.

 Since inception in 2011, the programme has covered less than 20 districts.
 There are 59 districts in Zimbabwe and all have food insecure households.

-Then there is social insurance, which covers pensions and worker compensation.
+Then there’s social insurance which covers pensions and worker compensation.
 But this doesn’t cover the risks faced by most workers as it only applies to formal employment.
-Only 15% of Zimbabweans are employed in the formal economy, while 85% work in the informal economy.
+Only 15% of Zimbabweans are employed in the formal economy while 85% work in the informal economy.

 Many informal workers create their own risk mitigation mechanisms such as burial societies or subscribe to funeral insurance policies to cover funeral expenses, which can be as high as their yearly income.